pthompson8594/Semantic-Frame-Compression/README.md

 Semantic Frame Compression (SFM)
 A lightweight, standardized method for efficiently transferring complex information between LLM sessions.
-It is LLM generated with my help so do with that what you will.
+The Semantic Frame Compression is LLM generated as it makes the most sense to have it written in a way they will understand.

 What is SFM?
 Semantic Frame Compression is a structured format that allows you to compress large amounts of information into a compact representation that language models can easily reconstruct.
 It preserves semantic relationships and hierarchical structure while drastically reducing token usage.